 Most lubricants are formulated with glycerine which is a known vaginal tissue irritant and many are not pH balanced to prevent Thrush or Bacterial Vaginosis and can increase the incidence of UTIs (Urinary Infections).
 Many women find that they have an episode of Thrush following sex using a lubricant and others suffer from recurring UTIs sometimes known as the Honeymoon Disease – but these infections may very likely be due to the use of a lubricant which is too alkaline.

 YES water based products are free from Parabens, Glycerine, Hormones, and all known skin irritants.
 They are pH balanced, designed to be side-effect free and are guaranteed gentle and pure with an organic accreditation.
 They include water and oil based lubricants, moisturizers, and an organic intimate wash and can be found at www.yesyesyes.org.
-The Yes Yes Company ships to more than 90 countries around the world on a regular basis.
+YES products are also available online at Amazon.
 Susi and Sarah’s mission was to ‘Change the World from the Inside’ and slowly but surely the world is waking up to the reality that we need to take control of what we use to relieve the distressing symptoms of vaginal dryness.
 YES won Europe’s Best Organic Beauty Product 2016 Award.

 - Oppo, A. et al. Effects of hyperthyroidism, hypothyroidism, and thyroid autoimmunity on female sexual function.
 J Endocrinol Invest.
 2011 Jun;34(6):449-53.